filippo-biondi/nix-config/README.md

 Currently sops secrets are not supported in my home-manager config (but sops-nix provides a home-manage module).
-Keep in mind that home-manager standalone is primarly intended for use on a host where root privileges are not held by the user and thus installing secrets on those hosts can. lead to security issues.
+Keep in mind that home-manager standalone is primarly intended for use on a host where root privileges are not held by the user and thus installing secrets on those hosts can lead to security issues.

 ---